Roman Eremenko

-Roman Alekseyevich Eremenko (Роман Алексеевич Ерёменко; born 19 March 1987) is a professional footballer who plays as an attacking midfielder.
+Roman Alekseyevich Eremenko (Роман Алексеевич Ерёменко; born 19 March 1987) is a professional footballer who plays as an attacking midfielder for Veikkausliiga club IF Gnistan.
+Born in Russia, he represents Finland at international level.

 Eremenko is best known for his time at Dynamo Kyiv, winning the Ukrainian Premier League title in 2009, and playing in the Champions League and Europa League.
 He served a two-year ban for cocaine use from October 2016 to October 2018.

 Prior to his ban, Eremenko also played regularly for the Finland national team.
 He made his international debut in June 2007 at the age of 20, having moved to Finland from Russia as a child.

+Early career

+Eremenko started to play football in a youth sector of FF Jaro in Pietarsaari, Finland, in 1994.
+He would also play in the youth sectors of Tromsø IL in Norway and HJK Helsinki, while his father Alexei Eremenko Sr. was playing professionally for the first teams, before they returned to Pietarsaari and Jaro in 2003.

 Club career

 Jaro

-Eremenko's career on senior level started when he made his Veikkausliiga debut for Jaro in 2004 at the age of 17 when coach Hannu Touru used him as a substitute in a match against MYPA on 29 June 2004.
-In that match Eremenko appeared on the pitch at the same time with his father Alexei Eremenko Sr. who played for the whole match as a midfielder.
+Eremenko's career on senior level started when he made his Veikkausliiga debut for Jaro in 2004 at the age of 17, when head coach Hannu Touru used him as a substitute in a match against MYPA on 29 June 2004.
+In that match Eremenko appeared on the pitch at the same time with his father, who played for the whole match as a midfielder.
 Eremenko scored his first goal on senior level on 18 September 2004 in a match against FC Lahti.
 He made six appearances for Jaro in his first season.
-During season 2004 he was also loaned to Finnish Second Division club Jakobstads BK and to Finnish First Division club GBK Kokkola.
+During season 2004 he was also loaned to Kakkonen club Jakobstads BK and to Finnish First Division club GBK Kokkola.
 He made his break through in Jaro during season 2005 when he became a regular in the starting eleven.
 He gained 13 caps and was in the starting line-up 10 times.
 In those 13 matches he scored two goals.

 Udinese

-In the summer of 2005 Eremenko signed a five-year deal with Udinese.
+In the summer of 2005, Eremenko signed a five-year deal with Udinese for a transfer fee of €180,000.
 He made his Serie A debut on the first day of the 2006–07 season against Messina.
 He became the fourth Finnish footballer after Mika Aaltonen, Mika Lehkosuo and his brother Alexei Eremenko Jr to make an appearance in a Serie A match.
 He was loaned to A.C.
 Siena on 31 January 2007, where he played 11 games.
-During the summer of 2007 he returned to Udinese.
+During the summer of 2007, he returned to Udinese.

 In October 2007, Eremenko, Andrea Dossena, Cristián Zapata, and Simone Pepe were awarded new contracts until June 2012.